Household Hazardous Waste Collection Center

 Using the Household Hazardous Waste Collection Center is easy.

-1. Call Lane County Waste Management Division at 541-682-3111 between 8am and 5pm Monday - Friday to make an appointment to drop off hazardous waste.
-Collections are scheduled on Thursday mornings and two Saturdays a month.
+1. Call Lane County Waste Management Division at 541-682-4120 to make an appointment to drop off hazardous waste.
+Collections appointments are scheduled for Thursday mornings and Saturday mornings between 8am and 11:30am.

 2. Keep wastes in their original labeled containers if possible, or label known items.
 Secure containers in a box to keep them from tipping over in transit.
 Bring up to 35 gallons of waste total and no empty containers.